‘Anyone can be fit. It’s being hard that’s hard’

 – Gawain in “Feet in the Clouds: a Tale of Fell-running and Obsession”, by Richard Askwith

-Our focus is on ensuring you are fully prepared to deal with all aspects of your Ultra challenge.
+Our coaching focus – whether bespoke 1 to 1 coaching or following one of our virtual coaching packages – is on ensuring you are fully prepared to deal with all aspects of your Ultra challenge.

 It depends is always an easy answer but, it really does depend.
 There is no such thing as a ‘normal’ ultra.
 Therefore, the first step in preparing for any event is to study the course and figure out what makes it hard; this is what you prepare for, not the ability to run X, Y, Z but your ability to endure 1, 2, 3, 4, 5 and 6 difficult moments.
 For us, regardless of the distance, this will include one or more of the following.

 The majority of ultras will be in part, if not all, off road; this can vary from relatively easy forest trails, through to rocky mountain single track.
 The physical demands of off-road running are very different to running on road.
 Your skeleton, core and your stabilising muscles from the feet to your shoulders will take a beating if you don’t train them.
 If your ultra is all off road, your training focus should add in as much off-road running as possible.
 There are many options to build the core strength and resilience needed – strengthening your legs, feet, core and reflexes for what is to come.
 And we will build in exercises designed to build core strength, because if you have a weakness an Ultra is going to expose it.
 Trust us, before we built targeted core strength work into our own training programmes we spent a lot of time back and forth to various sports therapists.
 Worse still we have a list of injury related ‘Did Not Starts’ behind us!